n., plural: Mature mRNAs

 - RNA polymerase adds RNA nucleotides that complement the nucleotides of one DNA strand.
-Take note that only one of the two DNA strands will serve as a template for transcription, i.e. the antisense strand of DNA of which the RNA polymerase will read from 3′ end to the 5′ end (3′ → 5′) while the mRNA is created in the opposite direction, i.e. 5′ → 3′.
+Take note that only one of the two DNA strands will serve as a template for transcription, i.e. the antisense strand of DNA of which the RNA polymerase will read from the 3′ end to the 5′ end (3′ → 5′) while the mRNA is created in the opposite direction, i.e. 5′ → 3′.
 Four distinct ribonucleoside monophosphate residues are used to create pre-mRNA: adenosine monophosphate (AMP), cytidine monophosphate (CMP), guanosine monophosphate (GMP), and uridine monophosphate (UMP).
 These residues are added to the 3’hydroxyl group on the 3′-end of the growing mRNA.
-The result is mRNA transcript that matches the sequence of the non-template sense strand (also called the coding strand) except for thymine that is replaced by uracil.
+The result is an mRNA transcript that matches the sequence of the non-template sense strand (also called the coding strand) except for thymine, which is replaced by uracil.

 - Ribose sugar-phosphate backbone forms as the mRNA transcript forms.

 - The newly formed mRNA transcript is freed when the hydrogen bonds between the nucleotides of RNA and DNA are broken.